 It’s an exciting time for Green Infrastructure

 Communities across the country are embracing Green Infrastructure as a way to naturally maintain healthy waters, provide environmental benefits and support sustainable communities.
 It means planting trees and restoring local waterways rather than building costly new water treatment plants.
 It means restoring floodplains instead of building taller levees.
-And it means preserving and mimicking of natural processes that slow, spread ad soak rainwater where it lands.
+And it means preserving and mimicking of natural processes that slow, spread and soak rainwater where it lands.

 The faster water moves, the more debris it washes away, so slowing water down prevents the issues associated with erosion.
-When water is funneled together, such as a downspout, it gains power and can a greater potential to erode wherever it comes out onto the ground.
+When water is funneled together, such as a downspout, it gains power and can have a greater potential to erode wherever it comes out onto the ground.
 Spreading it out reduces that power.
 Buildings and pavement prevent water from soaking into the ground.
 Measures can be taken to create surfaces that are more conducive to ground penetration, which allows stormwater to reach plants, grasses, and trees.

 Sustainable Landscapes Manual

 We have developed a very informative manual for homeowners, the Sustainable Landscapes Manual, to help with building the best and most sustainable gardens possible.
 The manual is free to download and is listed below.
 In the back of the manual is a full plant list to help you pick the right plant for the right place.
 Coming soon, this plant database will be online!
 You will be able to sort, view, and share all the plants you want and create your own planting list, check back soon!

 Green Infrastructure Fact Sheets